A long, straight channel of blue water lined with rocks and birds leads to distant dunes.

 History

-Killala’s story stretches back to the 5th century, when Saint Patrick is said to have appointed his disciple St Muredach as the first bishop of the fledgling church of Cell Alaid.
-Local legend claims that Patrick baptized 12 000 converts in a single day at a well that still flows near the town.
-The ecclesiastical importance of the site continued through the Middle Ages, culminating in the construction of the iconic round tower (circa 1100 AD) and the later 17th‑century Cathedral Church of St Patrick, built in the 1670s on the ruins of an earlier Catholic cathedral.
+The village’s origins trace back to the 5th century, when Saint Patrick appointed his disciple St Muredach as the first bishop of Cell Alaid.
+Local tradition holds that Patrick baptised 12,000 converts in a single day at a nearby holy well that still flows today.
+That early religious significance grew through the medieval period, leaving behind the limestone round tower (circa 1100 AD) and the Cathedral Church of St Patrick, constructed in the 1670s on the foundations of an earlier Catholic cathedral.
+The adjoining graveyard contains a 9th-century souterrain, a rare underground passage that speaks to centuries of continuous settlement.

 What to See & Do